psthomas/psthomas.github.io/_posts/2016-02-19-Ground-Rules.md

 	<figcaption>Mount Stupid, source: <a href="http://www.smbc-comics.com/?id=2475" title="Mount Stupid Comic">SMBC</a>.</figcaption>
 </figure>

-I'm curious about a number of topics including economics, public health, life sciences research and software development.
+I'm curious about a number of topics including economics, public health, and life sciences research.
 Unfortunately, I don’t have much academic expertise in any of these fields, and there aren't enough hours in a day to keep up with the most recent developments.

 When faced with these limitations, one can either **(a)** choose a subject, become an expert, and stick to this topic, or **(b)** build a more shallow understanding of a variety of subjects and risk ending up on Mt.
 Stupid.
 I have generally chosen route **(a)** in life, but I still feel my curiosity pulling me towards route **(b)** regularly.
 So when I speculate beyond my areas of expertise, I will generally follow these rules: